 The Agvet Code Regs defines an emergency use, in relation to a chemical product or an active constituent, as:

 A use of the product or constituent arising from an emergency in which there is a genuinely believed need for the use of the product or constituent.

 Situations where the proposed use is generally unforeseen, such as the outbreak of an exotic pest or disease or where unusual weather patterns have caused higher or more frequent pest or disease incursions are considered to be an emergency.
-Any written submissions from relevant State Coordinator or government authority to the effect that there is a genuine emergency for which the use of a particular product or constituent is needed will be considered as strong evidence of that fact.
-Situations that the APVMA will not generally accept as an emergency include, but are not limited to where:
+Any written submissions from the relevant State Coordinator or government authority to the effect that there is a genuine emergency for which the use of a particular product or constituent is needed will be considered as strong evidence of that fact.
+Situations the APVMA will not generally accept as an emergency include, but are not limited to where: